freeman-lab/station/README.md

   # do more spark stuff
 ```
 any engines created inside a `with` will be shut down upon exit, so results requiring the engine should be collected locally

+### thanks

+Credit to Matt Rocklin (@mrocklin) for providing nice examples of custom context managers.